dcardonab/STCV-Synth/proposal.md

 * Portable and computer synthesizer controlled by the ST using BLE and by CV gestures.

+* Trained ML model that recognizes the number of fingers in the camera’s field of view, as well as sign language.

+* Algorithm to map data recorded from the ST into ranges that produce musical output from the generator.

 **Stretch Goals**

 * Visualization of the incomining data streams when a screen is attached to NVIDIA Jetson Nano or when running program on a computer.

+* Implement continuous control via CV so the synth can operate without the ST controller.

+* Implement tapping gesture detection via the ST to enable control without the CV controller.

+* Incorporate MIDI stream outputs for enabling control of other generators and synthesizers via the MIDI protocol.

 ## Final Project Deliverable